JONBUB-SUK/DEEP_LEARNING_NANODEGREE_project1.Predicting_Bike_Sharing_patterns/README_for_portfolio.md

 For example, month has 12 values (1~12)

-But December doesn't mean that it has much valuable than January
+But December doesn't mean that it is much valuable than January

 Because we put numbers to our Neural Net by x (input layer), we need to set all variables to equal value (0 or 1)